 While each of these threats is described separately, it is nearly impossible to separate only one as the main threat to coral reefs in the Hawaiian Islands.
 For example, excessive nutrient runoff increases macro-algae (often invasive) blooms.
 The problem is exacerbated through overfishing with the removal of herbivores, which normally control algal populations.
 Collectively, threats reduce coral fitness, which in turn reduces the organism's ability to withstand and recover from impacts such as elevated water temperatures and the resulting bleaching.
 To improve ecosystem health these threats have to be managed comprehensively and in a holistic manner.

-Section 3: Development of Goals and Objectives
+Section 3: Scope, Development and Prioritization Process of Hawaii's Coral Reef Management Goals and Objectives